Master of Science in Public Safety Administration

 PSA 520 Research Methods/Data Analysis for Public Safety Administrators

-This course introduces the student to research design as applied to the field of public safety.
 Students will master the following research methodologies: participant observation, interviewing, constructing and implementing surveys, content analysis, coding and analysis of qualitative data, coordinating qualitative and quantitative methods.
-The student will develop mastery of simple and multiple regression, chi-square analysis, interpretation of crime trends and correlation, the analysis of "hot spot" crime and selected additional analytical techniques.
-Students will also become familiar with basic ethical principles that guide research (Taken concurrently with PSA 521).
+The student will develop mastery of simple and multiple regression, chi-square analysis, interpretation of crime trends and correlation, the analysis of “hot spot” crime and selected additional analytical techniques.
+Students will also become familiar with basic ethical principles that guide research.

 PSA 521 Research Lab